recvfrom/clamav-faq/manual/UserManual/OnAccess.md

 ## Requirements

 On-Access is only available on Linux systems.
 On Linux, On-Access requires a `kernel version >= 3.8`.
-This is because it leverages a kernel api called [fanotify](http://man7.org/linux/man-pages/man7/fanotify.7.html) to perform its blocking.
+This is because it leverages a kernel api called [fanotify](http://man7.org/linux/man-pages/man7/fanotify.7.html) to block processes from attempting to access malicious files.
+This prevention occurs in kernel-space, and thus offers stronger protection than a purely user-space solution.

+It also requires `Curl version >= 7.45 ` to ensure support for all curl options used by clamonacc.
+Users on Linux operating systems that package older versions of libcurl have a number of options:

+  1. Wait for your package maintainer to provide a newer version of libcurl.
+  2. Install a newer version of libcurl [from source](https://curl.haxx.se/download.html).
+  3. Disable installation of `clamonacc` and On-Access Scanning capabilities with the `./configure` flag `--disable-clamonacc`.

 ---

 ## General Use

+To use ClamAV's On-Access Scanner, you will need to run the `clamd` and `clamonacc` applications side by side.
+First, you will need to configure and run `clamd`.
+See for instructions on how to do that, see [the clamd configuration guide](https://www.clamav.net/documents/configuration#clamdconf).
+One important thing to note while configuring `clamd.conf` is that--like `clamdscan`--the `clamonacc` application will connect to `clamd` using the `clamd.conf` settings for either `LocalSocket` or `TCPAddr`/`TCPSocket`.
+Another important thing to note, is that when using a `clamd.conf` that specifies a `LocalSocket`, then `clamd` will need to be run under a user with the right permissions to scan the files you plan on including in your watch-path.

-To use ClamAV's On-Access Scanner, simply open `clamd.conf`, set the `ScanOnAccess` option to `yes`, and then specify the path(s) you would like to recursively watch with the `OnAccessIncludePath` option.
-Finally, set `OnAccessPrevention` to `yes`.
-Then, run `clamd` with elevated permissions (e.g. `sudo clamd`).
-If all went well, the On-Access scanner will now be actively protecting the specified path(s).
+Next, you will need to configure `clamonacc`.
+For a very simple configuration, open `clamd.conf`, set the `ScanOnAccess` option to `yes`, and then specify the path(s) you would like to recursively watch by setting the `OnAccessIncludePath` option.
+After that, set `OnAccessPrevention` to `yes` and check the username you are running `clamd` under.
+Finally, set `OnAccessExcludeUname` to the username you chose for `clamd`.

+For more nuanced configurations, which may be adapted to your use case better, please check out the [recipe guide below](https://www.clamav.net/documents/on-access-scanning#configuration-and-recipes).

+Then, run `clamonacc` with elevated permissions

+> `$ sudo clamonacc`

+If all went well, the On-Access scanner will fork to the background, and will now be actively protecting the path(s) specified with `OnAccessIncludePath`.
 You can test this by dropping an eicar file into the specified path, and attempting to read/access it (e.g. `cat eicar.txt`).
 This will result in an "Operation not permitted" message, triggered by fanotify blocking the access attempt at the kernel level.

+Finally, while you will have to restart both `clamd` and `clamonacc`.
+If default `clamonacc` performance is not to your liking, and your system has the resources available, we reccomend increasing the values for the following `clamd.conf` configuration options to increase performance:

+- `MaxQueue`
+- `MaxThreads`
+- `OnAccessMaxThreads`

 ---